 What is a Net Promoter Score?
 Net Promoter Score, or NPS, is a way to measure constituent loyalty.
 Simply put, it gives you a realistic expectation of whether or not your constituents are going to rally for your organization or look to your peers to provide the solutions they need.

 How does NPS do this?
 Net Promoter Scores take into account the effect of conformation bias.
 You know that many people are going to say they like you if you asked them, even if they don't quite love everything about you.
 Scores like this are removed from the score calculation; leaving positive scores subtracted by negative scores.
 The result is the net score of promoters.

 There are ways to get more context out of the Net promoter score charts on Feedback Commons.
 We will get into greater detail on how to access these different charts in another tutorial, but for now, here are a few ways to compare your scores using Feedback Commons.

-Assume you asked 90 people this question:"On a scale of 0 to 10, how likely are you to recommend this organization to others?"
+Let's assume you asked 90 people, "On a scale of 0 to 10, how likely are you to recommend this organization to others?"

 Even if other data tells you your work is great, low scores on these questions mean that people generally don't see the value of your work the same way you do.
-And that matters.
 Every local person who believes in your work is an asset.
-Local support makes good work cheaper, and more effective, as no amount of money can replace the eyes and ears of engaged constituents.
+Local support makes good work cost effective, and more successful, as no amount of money can replace the eyes and ears of engaged constituents.

 Next, we'll show you how Constituent Voice™ can further refine this process